kshitijahuja/veracross-py/readme.md

 - Clone the repository.
 - Specify the client_id, client_secret, school_route in the config.py file.

 This library can make read and list calls for now.
-There are two example files for each type to help you understand how to make the calls.
+There are two example files included - one for each type - to help you understand how to make the calls.